Dredging watercourses

 - This increases the risk of flooding.
 Boats also have less space to navigate.

-- All kinds of substances remain trapped in dredged material.
-These sometimes include substances that are harmful to water quality.
+- All kinds of substances remain trapped in dredge spoil.
+Sometimes, they include substances that are harmful to water quality.

 - Silt contains plant debris that is decomposing.
 This process consumes a lot of oxygen.
 As a result, living plants and fish have less oxygen available.